Pathmanaban/SECRiFY_PDB_processing/README.md

 #####	compiled_report_files
-	contains a short summary of data processing used and some supplimentary plots
+	contains a short summary of data processing used and some supplementary plots